Symmetry examples in open quantum dynamics: Symmetry examples

 \section{Symmetry examples}

 For all these examples, we assume there are no correlations between the states of $S$ and $R$.
 The symmetries are just dependent on the state of $R$.
-The statement of symmetry is that Eq.(\ref{opbasicdep}) holds for particular states of $R$.
+The definition of symmetry is the statement that Eq.(\ref{opbasicdep}) holds for particular states of $R$.